grinnell-cs/csc151-images/_eboards/eboard09.md

 * I'm glad that so many of you attended the mentor session last night.
   I'll remind you that mentor sessions are much like class in that we expect you to participate actively.
 Mentors won't lecture.
+* If you are unable to visit class in person, it's fine to attempt to visit on Teams.
+(Please try to make it to class if you can.)
+* Yes, some quizzes are quick.

 ### Token activities